k8ssandra/k8ssandra-operator/docs/content/en/tasks/troubleshoot/_index.md

 5. Enter a brief request description and click **Next**.
 6. Verify your contact information, and click **Submit Request**.

 Notice how in the following example the Backend services quota is set to '5', and we're changing it to '50'.
-For the K8ssandra deployments (Stargate, cass-operator, Reaper, Medusa, and so on), actually `10` might be a sufficient quota.
+For the K8ssandra deployments (cass-operator, Reaper, Medusa, and so on), actually `10` might be a sufficient quota.

 ![Quota UI showing change in Backend service quota from 5 to 50](gcp-quota-example2.png)